 When creating audio content, it’s important to keep things as simple as possible.
-Usually this means only using one voice, as this not only means your content will be cheaper to adapt and record, but also that your audio content will be consistent from one piece to another.
-An unnecessarily high number of voices can inflate costs and take away from the overall impact of your content.
+Usually, this means only using one voice – and ideally, the same voice for each project.
+This will make your audio content cheaper to adapt and record; it will ensure consistency from one piece to another; and it will minimize the time and cost required to find voice actors.
+A high number of voices can rapidly inflate costs and take away from the overall impact of your content.

 Subscribe to our blog